Kitchen and Other Stories

 Tadka/Tempering

 • Heat the oil in a small pot or pan.
 Add the cumin seeds, followed by asafoetida and chilli powder.
-The process of tempering takes less than a minute, so be quick and be careful not to burn the spices.
+The tempering process takes less than a minute, so be quick and careful not to burn the spices.

-• Add the tadka to the daal, give it a stir and serve.
+• Add the tadka to the daal, stir, and serve.

 Nutrition